balakreshnan/mlops/datascience/dsintro.md

 nyc_tlc_df.columns
 ```

-- Based on the data set lets do some group by
+- Based on the data set let's do some group by

 ```
 from pandas import *